 West Lothian's strategic location between Edinburgh and Glasgow makes it Scotland's Hub.
 It has the youngest, fastest growing population in Scotland, a business friendly community and a track record in attracting inward investors.

-West Lothian Council supports the development of thriving local town centres in the five traditional towns of Armadale, Bathgate, Broxburn & Uphall, Linlithgow and Whitburn.
+West Lothian Council, through its Town Centre Managers, provide support to the development of thriving local town centres in the five traditional towns of Armadale, Bathgate, Broxburn & Uphall, Linlithgow and Whitburn.